 The GPs will usually serve as the first point you go to when feeling unwell, and here is a tool that you can use to locate the GPs nearest to you: NHS24.com, which could come in handy especially when you have just settled into your neighbourhood.

 Food and culture

 The Edinburgh Fringe Festival is the largest arts and culture festival in the world and is labelled as the “world’s greatest platform for creative freedom”.
 It is an open access performing arts festival, where anyone can partake with any kind of performance.
-Showcasing as many as 53,232 performances in 2017, this festival gathers people from all over the world to celebrate the arts, and makes Edinburgh livelier than ever.
+Showcasing as many as 55,000 performances of 3,548 different shows in 317 venues in 2018, this festival gathers people from all over the world to celebrate the arts, and makes Edinburgh livelier than ever.
 This is definitely something you don’t want to miss if you move to Edinburgh!

 Edinburgh has a lot to offer to many, and we hope this guide has given you a rough idea of what your future life would be like.
 There’s a lot to worry about, but fears and concerns about your new home country would hopefully be out of the way by now!
 Furthermore, what is there not to love about this city, when it has a nickname like “Auld Reekie” created by its citizens?

 Let’s get you started!